Universal Freezing Transitions of Dipole-Conserving Chains: Distribution of blockages and active bubbles

-In Fig.~\ref{fig:FESdistribution}(a)-(c), we plot the numerical estimates from random sampling for $\overline{\rho}_t^{(d)}$ introduced in \cref{subsec:MeanB1B2andp1}, obtained by computing average densities $\langle n_t\rangle/L$, with $t\in\{1,2\}$, for several different values of $k$, $d$, and $\nu$.
-The averages are taken over several randomly-drawn states, all of which were found to have vanishingly-small intensive centers of mass $\nu_{x_0}$, as expected for typical states.
-In Fig.~\ref{fig:FESdistribution}(a), where the system is in its strongly fragmented phase given that $\nu<\nu_c$, we see that the mean densities tend to a constant with increasing $L$.
+In Fig.~\ref{fig:FESdistribution}(a)-(c) we plot numerical results for the average densities $\overline{\rho}_1^{(d,k)}$ of type-1 blockages and $\overline{\rho}_2^{(d,k)}$ of type-2 edges, as defined in \cref{eq:avedensitywt}.
+These results were obtained by uniformly sampling states in a given $N$ sector and identifying blockages in each of them by the procedure outlined above.
+We note that these states were found to have vanishingly small intensive centres of mass $\nu_{x_0}$ as expected for typical states.
+In Fig.~\ref{fig:FESdistribution}(a), where the system is in its strongly fragmented phase given that $\nu<\nu_c$, we see that for various values of $d$ the average densities tend to a constant with increasing $L$.
 The corresponding standard deviations also appear to decrease with $L$, indicating the onset of self-averaging.
-In Fig.~\ref{fig:FESdistribution}(b) blockages of type-1 and type-2 are, on the other hand, seen to become vanishingly rare with increasing $L$ for $\nu>\nu_c$, which is consistent with the onset of the weakly fragmented phase.
-More evidence for a transition at $\nu_c$ is reported in Fig.~\ref{fig:FESdistribution}(c).
-Here we fix $L$ and study $\overline{\rho}_t^{(d)}$ as a function of $\nu$.
-Below $\nu_c$ we find $\overline{\rho}_t^{(d)}$ to be a smooth positive function that tends to zero linearly as $\nu \to \nu_c$.
-Given that above the critical filling the average density $\overline{\rho}_t^{(d)}$ is zero in the thermodynamic limit, the latter is seen to have a discontinuous first derivative with respect to $\nu$ at $\nu_c$, signalling a phase transition.
-We also note that there is no evidence of a phase transition at $\nu=(k-1)^{-1}$.
-Thus, even if the latter value marks the filling after which it becomes possible to generate states that have no type-1 blockages, \emph{cf}.~Section \ref{sec:strongfrag2}, our numerical analysis suggests that these type of configurations are extremely rare and do not lead to additional transitions as long as typical states at a given $\nu$ are considered.
-Note also that $\overline{\rho}_t^{(d)}$ has a peak at some finite value of $\nu$, and decreases both for fillings above and below it, as expected.
-Indeed, even if more sites are involved in type-1 blockages at a given filling $\nu_1$ compared to any other filling $\nu_2>\nu_1$, the number of distinct type-1 blockages $n_1$ is strongly suppressed at small $\nu$ values given that many different type-1 blockages merge, thus forming longer and longer type-1 blockages.
-On the other hand, type-2 edges have a fixed length, and it is clear that at very low fillings $\nu \to 0$ their number must tend to zero, given that sequences of holes involving many more than $k-2$ sites become more likely than type-2 edges.
+In Fig.~\ref{fig:FESdistribution}(b) type-1 blockages and type-2 edges are seen to become vanishingly rare with increasing $L$ for $\nu>\nu_c$, which is consistent with the onset of the weakly fragmented phase.
+In Fig.~\ref{fig:FESdistribution}(c), we fix $L$ and study $\overline{\rho}_t^{(d,k)}$ as a function of $\nu$.
+Below $\nu_c$ we find $\overline{\rho}_t^{(d,k)}$ to be a smooth positive function that tends to zero linearly as $\nu \to \nu_c$, in accordance with the critical scalings derived in \cref{sec:crscblockandab}.
+Given that above the critical filling the average density $\overline{\rho}_t^{(d,k)}$ is zero in the thermodynamic limit, the latter is seen to have a discontinuous first derivative with respect to $\nu$ at $\nu_c$, signaling a phase transition.
+We also note that there is no evidence of a discontinuity at $\nu=(k-1)^{-1}$, reinforcing our earlier result that even if it becomes possible for densities $\nu>(k-1)^{-1}$ to generate states without type-1 blockages, these states are extremely rare and do not lead to an additional thermodynamic phase transition.
+Note also that $\overline{\rho}_t^{(d,k)}$ has a peak at some finite value of $\nu$, and decreases both for fillings above and below it, as expected.
+Indeed, even if more sites are involved in type-1 blockages at a given filling $\nu_1$ compared to any other filling $\nu_2>\nu_1$, the number of distinct type-1 blockages is strongly suppressed at small $\nu$ given that many different type-1 blockages merge, thus forming fewer but longer type-1 blockages.
+Similar reasoning can be applied to type-2 edges.
+In Figs.~\ref{fig:FESdistribution}(d)-(e) we present the spatial distribution of type-1 blockages along the chain for two randomly generated states at large $L$ with particle densities $\nu<\nu_c$ and $d=2,4$.
+The distribution of blockages is seen to be quite homogeneous along the entire chain.
+This was found to be the case for all other randomly generated states tested, and the spatial distribution of type-2 edges was also found to be generally uniform.
+This numerically confirms the analytical predictions of \cref{app:SelfAveraging}, based on self-averaging.